 CCE is where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into any criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial or other advantage of the perpetrator or facilitator and/or (c) through violence or the threat of violence.
 The victim may have been criminally exploited even if the activity appears consensual.
 CCE does not always involve physical contact; it can also occur through the use of technology.
 CCE can include children being forced to work in cannabis factories, forced to shoplift or pickpocket, or to threaten other young people.
+It is important to note that the experience of girls who are criminally exploited can be very different to that of boys.
+The indicators may not be the same, however professionals should be aware that girls are at risk of criminal exploitation too.
+It is also important to note that both boys and girls being criminally exploited may be at higher risk of sexual exploitation.

 CCE also involves children and young people being coerced into moving drugs or money across the country; this is commonly referred to a County Lines.

 County Lines usually occurs through engaging children into gangs and using them to carry money or drugs from urban areas to suburban and rural areas, market and seaside towns.
-Further information on the signs of a child's involvement in county lines is available in guidance published by the Home Office here.
+Further information on the signs of a child's involvement in county lines is available in quidance published by the Home Office here.